 - The money that you invest is used to buy company shares in a mutual fund, making you a part-owner or a shareholder in the investment company.

 - In ETF, you are buying the stocks from the stock exchange through a broker company.

 - In UITF, PERA, and in investment-linked policy, you buy units of participation.
 Each unit represents the portion of the total fund asset that you own.

 What government agencies regulate managed funds?

 Different funds have different agencies of the government that oversee them.
 They are all under the Department of Finance.
 Their job is to make sure that the interest of the investing public is served and protected at all times.

-- Securities and Exchange Commission regulates mutual funds.
+- Securities and Exchange Commission regulates mutual funds and exchange traded fund.

 - Insurance Commission regulates investment-linked policy.